 Every year we review all our lending customers in business banking to determine if they still match our mission and values, in line with our Business Principles and Minimum Standards.
 In the case of relevant developments, we engage with our customers.
 Of course, our relationship managers are in regular contact with customers during the year.
 If issues arise before or after the formal review, they will address them with their customer.

-We are committed to tackle modern slavery in relation to financial crime and the misuse of our products, services or systems by criminals.
-In line with our regulatory obligations, we have a financial crime team made up of subject matter experts, which will investigate any suspicious activity or risks and have strict anti-money laundering measures are in place.
-We will always collaborate with the government, NGOs and law enforcement to help identify and mitigate against modern slavery or criminal activity.
+We are committed to tackling modern slavery in relation to financial crime and the misuse of our products, services or systems by criminals.
+In line with our regulatory obligations, we have a financial crime team made up of subject matter experts, which will investigate any suspicious activity or risks, and strict anti-money laundering measures are in place.
+We will always collaborate with the government, NGOs and law enforcement to help identify and mitigate against modern slavery or other criminal activity.
 We end relationships with customers if there are indicators or concerns and report it to the authorities (National Crime Agency).

-Our risk and compliance team and customer service team have additional skills including on customer due diligence, complying with sanctions and fighting fraud.
+All co-workers are trained and have a duty to flag financial crime related issues if they see them and our financial crime investigation team have additional skills including customer due diligence, complying with sanctions and fighting fraud.
 Enhanced support for Vulnerable Customers, in line with FCA guidance, is achieved through ongoing delivery of specific training, and appointed customer vulnerability specialists within the customer contact team.
 All co-workers undertake mandatory training on economic crime, conduct risk and anti-money laundering, as well as how to be inclusive in relation to vulnerable customers.

 The Bank’s mission has human dignity and quality of life central to all that we do, and this is integral to how we support our co-workers to achieve success.
-Our people strategy is designed to support our mission, enabling our co-workers to create positive social, cultural and environmental impact by creating an environment in which co-workers can thrive as a diverse, healthy and resilient community delivering sustainable high performance.
+Our people strategy is designed to support our mission, enabling our co-workers to create positive social, cultural and environmental impact by creating an adaptive and inclusive culture with a highly engaged co-worker community.

 We believe everyone has the right to work in a safe and supportive environment.
-We aim to foster an open and transparent workplace where each individual acts in line with our values and feels comfortable to raise concerns when they think something is wrong, by following our whistleblowing policy or using our anonymous whistleblowing hotline, Speak Up.
+We aim to foster an open and transparent workplace where each individual acts in line with our values and feels comfortable to raise concerns when they think something is wrong.
+We actively encourage a culture of respectful challenge and speaking up but where issues cannot be resolved informally or co-workers would prefer a more formal approach, they can follow our Grievance Policy or our Whistleblowing Policy and use our anonymous whistleblowing hotline, Speak Up.

-Training and development are provided to co-workers on this and many other topics including technical skills, customer interactions, policies and personal development.
+Training and development are provided to co-workers on many topics including technical skills, compliance matters, customer interactions, behaviours and other personal development.
 For more information, read our Co-worker report in our Annual Report.

 We are committed to creating a welcoming and inclusive work environment and to identifying potential barriers to entry to the organisation.
-We use contextual recruitment software which enables us to consider applicants’ achievements in the context in which they were gained because we understand that not everyone’s achievements look the same on paper and we want to recruit the best people, from every background.
-We are also entering the third year of our internship scheme, hosting a diverse range of students from the University of the West of England and the University of Winchester.
+We understand that not everyone’s achievements look the same on paper and we want to recruit the best people, from every background, recognising that we still have more to do to support social inclusion.
+We are also entering the fourth year of our internship scheme, hosting a diverse range of students who are predominantly from the University of the West of England.
+We have seen a number of our interns take roles with us post-graduation.

-Equity, Diversity and Inclusion (EDI) continued to be an important focus during 2021 in which creating a co-worker population representative of our customers and communities remained a priority.
+Equity, Diversity and Inclusion (EDI) continues to be an important focus in which creating a co-worker population representative of our customers and communities remains a priority.
 Triodos Bank UK benchmarks itself against local and national data, aiming to attract and recruit individuals from underrepresented sectors of the communities in which we operate.
-EDI training for all Triodos Bank UK co-workers became a mandatory requirement in 2021 and we saw the establishment of an active Inclusion Forum.
+EDI training for all Triodos Bank UK co-workers became a mandatory requirement in 2021 and our Inclusion Forum established in the same year continues to thrive.
 Further details on our work in this area can be found in our diversity and inclusion statement.

-Triodos Bank has been an accredited Living Wage employer since 2014 and all our co-workers are paid at least the Real Living Wage.
+Triodos Bank has been an accredited Real Living Wage employer since 2014 and all our co-workers are paid at least the Real Living Wage.
 We also require all those employed via suppliers and contractors operating on site (e.g. cleaning staff) to be paid the Real Living Wage.
 We undertake an annual payroll audit to ensure this is adhered to.
-Our total reward package includes a defined contribution pension scheme with non-contributory employer contributions of up to 10% salary, private medical insurance, income protection and life assurance.

 Triodos Bank strives for long-term collaborative relationships with our suppliers.
-Our Procurement, Vendor Management and Outsourcing policies outline our ambition to work in partnership with suppliers to align our positive impact ambitions and promote the use and adoption of more sustainable products, production processes, and supply chains.
+Our policies outline our ambition to work in partnership with suppliers to align our positive impact ambitions and promote the use and adoption of more sustainable products, production processes, and supply chains.
 All suppliers we work with therefore go through a rigorous onboarding process and are then re-assessed at regular intervals.
 Modern Slavery is considered across our suite of vendor management processes, governance, and inhouse procurement training.

 We assess our strategic suppliers through dialogue according to our Minimum Standards and strive to implement this way of working for all our suppliers.
 In addition, we consider international standards and guidelines that support sustainable development, such as the latest Global Reporting Initiative guidelines.
 Where appropriate we provide feedback to suppliers about their own environmental and social performance.